702ph/SpectralClusteringTools.jl/README.md

 plotlyjs()
 ```

+### Step 2: Define a Visualization Function
-Now, create helper functions (These function is planned to be included in the package in the future.)
+Define helper functions (These function is planned to be included in the package in the future.)
 ```julia
 # visualize given data as a 3D scatter plot grouped by labels.
 function visualize_3d_clusters(points, labels, title; legendpos=:topright)